joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 Free, open source, Creative Commons License.

-## Level 1: Initial, Informal, Implicit, Irregular, Inconsistent, Individual Usage
+## Level 1: Initial

-Level 1 is Initial, Informal, Implicit, Irregular, Inconsistent, Individual Usage.
+<b>Level 1 is Initial, Informal, Implicit, Irregular, Inconsistent, Individual Usage.</b>

 * Infrastructure as Code is in initial stages, including areas such as assessments, a trial project, a pilot, a prototype.